top of page

 The Whole Human

-• May 28
+• May 28, 2025

 • 3 min read

-There are moments when we could all use a little more confidence, energy, or assertiveness — whether before a tough meeting, a presentation, or just to feel more ready for the day.
+There are moments when we could all use a little more confidence, energy or assertiveness, whether before a tough meeting, a presentation, or just to feel more ready for the day.

-This isn’t about getting fit or losing weight.
-It’s about harnessing the power of your body to shift your mental and emotional state.
+This is about harnessing the power of your body to shift your mental and emotional state.
+The secret?
+Your endocrine system.

 When we move our bodies release a cascade of hormones and neurotransmitters that influence how we feel and how we show up.
 For example:

-Research-Backed Benefits:
+Research-Backed Benefits

-Dopamine and Motivation: Movement stimulates dopaminergic pathways, enhancing motivation and executive function (Robertson et al., 2016).
+• Dopamine and Motivation: Movement stimulates dopaminergic pathways, enhancing motivation and executive function (Robertson et al., 2016).

-DHEA and Stress Resilience: Studies show DHEA helps counteract cortisol and promotes psychological resilience (Morgan et al., 2004).
+• DHEA and Stress Resilience: Studies show DHEA helps counteract cortisol and promotes psychological resilience (Morgan et al., 2004).

-Endorphins and Wellbeing: Even low-to-moderate intensity exercise releases endorphins, improving mood and reducing stress (Boecker et al., 2008).
+• Endorphins and Wellbeing: Even low-to-moderate intensity exercise releases endorphins, improving mood and reducing stress (Boecker et al., 2008).

 Three Simple Movements to Boost Your Confidence and Resilience

-1. Squats (or Chair Squats)
+Squats (or Chair Squats)

 What it is: Standing with feet hip-width apart, lower yourself as if sitting into a chair, then rise back up.
+Breathe out as you squat and in through your nose as you straighten up.

-Why it works: Engages glutes, thighs, and core—large muscle groups that stimulate testosterone and DHEA.
-Also improves posture and groundedness—helping you feel stable and strong.
+Why it works: Engages glutes, thighs, and core - large muscle groups that stimulate testosterone and DHEA.
+Also improves posture and groundedness, helping you feel stable and strong.

-2. Push-ups (or Modified Push-ups)
+Push-ups (or Modified Push-ups)

 Adaptations: